4-year-old is a bully! Help!

 10. Worried that you’re indulging your kid by comforting him in his disappointment?
 You’re not.
 Clearly, ignoring his deep desire for the dump truck won’t make his feelings go away, it will just make it more likely that he’ll use the nuclear option and clobber the other kid for the truck.
 If you acknowledge his big feelings, he doesn’t have to act them out as much.
 You’re helping him develop empathy by offering him empathy.
 You will probably find that after he cries and you comfort him, he is much more relaxed and less aggressive with the other child.
 He may not even be so fixated on the dump truck.
 Sometimes, what they needed all along was to reconnect with Mom, or to let off stress.
 We all know we can feel a lot better after a good cry when someone we love holds us.

 11. If, despite your best efforts, he hits the other child and makes off with the truck, take a deep breath and stay calm.
 First, comfort the other child.
 When the other child is calm, hug your boy, and say: "You must be very upset to hit.
 But hitting hurts.
 Now we have to stop playing.”
 Pick him up – not roughly, just normally – and hold him while you apologize to the child he hit.
 “He is so sorry he hit you.
 He was upset and he forgot to use his words.
 We hope you feel better.
 We're going to go calm down.
-Here’s the dump truck.”
+Here's the dump truck.”
 This is the only time I would ever advise taking a toy away from him, and you should do it as gently and empathically as possible.
-You aren’t the enemy, the rule is the enemy, like a law of nature: When you hit, you lose the toy and you have to stop playing.
+You aren't the enemy, the rule is the enemy, like a law of nature: When you hit, you have to stop playing.
 Then carry him away from the toys into the other room.

 If he has a meltdown, hold him while he cries.
 If not, just help him to process what happened.
 Empathize with his feelings.
 Remind him of how he can manage them.
 Extract a promise that hitting won't happen again before you let him play with the other child.
 If he hits a second time, call the mother and tell her that you're sorry but you need to end the playdate.

 12. Reinforce all progress in the right direction, including the times when he barely restrains himself.
-“Good job!
-You wanted the dumptruck and you used your words to tell me.
+“You wanted the dumptruck and you used your words to tell me.
 You kept your hands on your own body!
 You used your squeeze ball!
 You took calming breaths!
-I am so very proud of you!
-Let’s see if Devon can give you a turn soon.
+You must be so proud of yourself!
+Let's see if Devon can give you a turn soon.
 I will help you wait for your turn.”

 13. If you can make it a constant practice to honor your little guy’s feelings, he will begin to develop the emotional intelligence necessary to manage them.
 That doesn’t mean you have to agree with him, or that you stop setting limits.
 It means you acknowledge his feelings and offer empathy.
 “You wish you could have that candy.
 It’s almost dinner time, so no candy.
 I know that makes you sad.
 You can have some carrots if you’re hungry, and I can give you a hug to make you feel better.
 We can snuggle on the couch and read your book.
 I see you’re too sad and mad to read right now, you want that candy so much you’re crying.
 It’s hard to be so sad and mad.
 When you’re ready I’ll hold you and give you a big hug.”